Shark

 Shotgun deaths in Risinghurst

-At 3pm on Friday 4 April a man and a woman, both aged 33, were killed by shotgun wounds in Kiln Lane, Risinghurst.
+At 3pm on Friday 4 April 2003 a man and a woman, both aged 33, were killed by shotgun wounds in Kiln Lane, Risinghurst.
 It is believed that the man fired three shots at his wife in front of their 3-year-old and 18-month-old sons and then killed himself.

 Stephen Road bones

-The bones discovered on the building site in Stephen Road on Saturday 30 November have turned out to be older than was thought.
-Oxford Archaeology has identified them as belonging to an adult Anglo-Saxon female who lived during the fifth or sixth century AD.
+The bones discovered on the building site in Stephen Road on 30 November 2002 turned out to be older than was thought.
+Oxford Archaeology identified them as belonging to an adult Anglo-Saxon female who lived during the fifth or sixth century AD.
 She was buried with a necklace, two brooches, a copper alloy pin, and an iron knife.
 These are the only Anglo-Saxon remains to be found in this area, and will probably go to a museum.
 The police were initially called to the site in the centre of Headington, where Scott Fraser Ltd are building 14 flats.

 Crossing for Headley Way